 Our team is comprised of animal lovers.
 We treat each patient like our own so you know they get plenty of love and attention during their visits.

-Dr. Suh - Dr. Janet Suh is a UC Davis graduate with over 20 years of experience in various positions in the veterinary field.
-She specializes in giving top notch individualized care as a general practitioner and as a pet rehabilitation specialist.
-She received additional training from the University of Tennessee School of Veterinary Medicine to obtain her Certified Canine Rehabilitation Professional Certificate (CCRP).
+Dr. Suh - Dr. Janet Suh is a 2009 UC Davis graduate with over 20 years of experience in various positions in the veterinary field.
+Her goal is to give the very best individualized pet care as a general practitioner and as a pet rehabilitation specialist.
+As a Certified Canine Rehabilitation Professional Certificate (CCRP), specialized certification obtained from the University of Tennessee School of Veterinary Medicine, she is able to provide occupational and pet rehabilitation for her pre-op and post-op patients.
 The additional training in rehabilitation allows her to provide treatment plans encompassing advanced energy-driven modalities, active modalities, manual therapy, and regenerative medicine.

 Dr. Ashley Hopkins is a 2015 graduate of the Michigan State University College of Veterinary Medicine.
 She is a Michigan native and previously practiced veterinary medicine in the Kalamazoo, Michigan area.
 While in veterinary school she enjoyed a wide range of learning experiences, including time working with farm animals in Northern Michigan, and working with shelter pets at a local humane society.
 Her undergraduate degree is in English literature, and it was after graduating that she discovered her love of veterinary medicine while working as an assistant at a small animal clinic.
 Dr. Hopkins' professional interests include dentistry, soft tissue surgery, and ultrasound.
 She loves to discuss the importance of dental health and preventative dental care with her clients!